fry-guy/piboy-keymaps/README.md

 <li>For Lloyd’s Beacon, hold the <b>c button</b> and then click <b>dpad left</b> to set the beacon or <b>dpad right</b> to return to a set beacon.</li>
 </ul>

-<i>Optional: Continuing to hold the <b>c button</b> after opening a new spell window will activate a second, optional control scheme for spell casting.
+<i>Optional: Continuing to hold the <b>c button</b> after opening a new spell window will activate a second, optional mini-control scheme to fast navigate spell casting.
 The following commands require that you to continue to hold the <b>c button</b>:

 To move across characters, click the <b>b (left)</b> or a <b>(right) buttons</b>.
 To go up or down the spell slots, click the <b>y (up)</b> or <b>x (down) buttons</b>.
 To page up and down, click the <b>left (page up)</b> and <b>right (page down) triggers</b>.
 To select and then immediately cast a spell, click the <b>start button</b>.
 To exit the menu, hold the <b>start button</b>.</i>